luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

 - Merge or delete branches
 - Rebase a branch

-Check the API documentation to use some endpoint to interact with your Repos: https://docs.databricks.com/api-explorer/workspace/repos/create
+Check the API documentation to use some endpoints to interact with your Repos: https://docs.databricks.com/api-explorer/workspace/repos/create

 ```bash
 POST /api/2.0/repos -> create repo